AAssemblix

 Workflows-as-API

-Wire two LLM agents and a tool node, hit publish — you get POST /api/run/wf_… with bearer auth, a typed request schema, and a stable contract.
+Wire two LLM agents and a tool node, hit publish — you get POST /api/workflows/wf_… with bearer auth, a typed request schema, and a stable contract.
 No separate deploy.
 No infrastructure code.

 Authorization: Bearer …